emilamaj/signswap/readme.md

 - The backend, which is a Node.js app, in the `api` folder.
 It is where the orders are stored and matched.

 TODO:
+- User Interface:
+    - [ ] Auto-approve
+    - [ ] Icons
+    - [ ] Token metadata integration
+    - [ ] Price base inversion
+    - [ ] Token balance display
+    - [ ] Token USD value
+    - [ ] Current block number
+    - [ ] Plain target duration text
+    - [ ] Display slippage price equivalent
-- [ ] Add gasless approval (EIP-2612 permit)
+    - [ ] Switch bips to pct
-- [ ] Signature formatting to EIP-712
+- [ ] Contract signature formatting to EIP-712
+- [ ] Add gasless approval for compatible tokens (EIP-2612 permit)
 - [ ] More thorough fuzz tests
 - [ ] Add a fee mechanism to the protocol
-- [ ] Add execution time estimation engine for potential orders
 - [ ] Multiple order aggregation
 - [ ] Upgradeable contracts, with guaranteed revocation of old orders
+- [ ] In-house matchmaker engine
+- [ ] Add execution time estimation engine for potential orders.
+Use current active orders,

 # Running the code